hcat-tushar-langer/healthcare-management-app/readme.md

    - Suggest profile update and password change features for enhanced security.
    - Develop an upgrade plan for migrating services to their latest versions.

+4. **Ensure that the app works in both development and production environments**

 *Bar Raiser Challenges:*